Les Ross: Early life

 Born in Birmingham, Ross wanted to be a DJ writing to the general manager of Radio Luxembourg at age 11.

 He attended King Edward VI Aston School in Aston, Birmingham and left with 10 O Levels.
 His first job after school was at IBM, but he left after one year.
 His next job was as a clerk at Witton Cemetery.

 At age 17, Ross won a DJ competition run by the Birmingham Evening Mail, defeating Johnnie Walker, who was the runner-up.

 Career

 BBC Radio WM

 In 1970 Ross joined BBC Radio Birmingham (which became BBC Radio WM in 1980), presenting a 90-minute Saturday morning show with John Henry called "The Ross and Henry Show".
-It was one of the first "zoo-radio" formats – involving a studio audience and interactive elements, competitions and phone-in requests that were presented by Fiona MacDonald.
+The show's format included a studio audience and interactive elements, competitions and phone-in requests.

 The breakfast show, entitled "On the Move", was unique at the BBC at the time, due to its early 5am start time.
 The BBC national networks did not start broadcasting until 6am, making Ross the only presenter on the air in the UK during that hour.
 The Radio Birmingham transmitter at 5.5 kW was the most powerful local radio transmitter in the country located at Sutton Coldfield.